charlesll/Spectra.jl/docs/Rameau.rst

 		calibration? :  use only with the "internal" mode, this should be equal to "yes" or "no".
 Enter yes if you are setting up a new calibration, or "no" if you want to use a previously determined calibration coefficient with providing the later in the prediction_coef variable (see options).

-		experimental? : use only with the "internal" mode, this should be equal to "yes" or "no".
-This is an experimental code that is NOT WORKING.
-Do not use for now.
+		experimental? : use only with the "internal" mode, this is an experimental code.
+For now, only the "double" feature is advised.
+It allows using different smoothing spline coefficients for the water and silicate bands, delimited by the lb_break and hb_start variables (see below).

 		temperature_laser_correction? : use only with the "internal" mode, this should be equal to "yes" or "no".
 This asks if you want to use the temperature-laser wavelength correction as done in Le Losq et al. (2012).
 If you use the double baseline mode, this correction is applied after removing the background under the water peak.